The Sunshine State

-Chill out at the Lagoon or head to the Esplanade for a bite to eat and a drink later at night.
-With so many travellers around there will always be a party just around the corner.
+Chill out at the Lagoon or head to the Esplanade for a bite to eat and a drink later at the numerous pubs.
+With so many travellers around, there will always be a party just around the corner.

-Just off the coast is of course the Great Barrier Reef with Cairns offering some of the best tours and close and easy access, it is a great place to embark to snorkel or dive around the reef.
+Just off the coast is, of course, the Great Barrier Reef with Cairns offering some of the best tours and close and easy access, it is a great place to embark on snorkeling or diving around the reef.

-A decent drive – that is every bit worth it – north of Cairns is the amazing Daintree Rainforest.
+A decent drive – that is every bit worth it – north of Cairns is the fantastic Daintree Rainforest.

-Containing almost a third of Australia’s marsupial and reptile animals including the greatest concentration of rare plants in the world the Daintree is truly a special place.
+Containing almost a third of Australia’s marsupial and reptile animals including the largest concentration of rare plants in the world the Daintree is truly a special place.

 With Cape Tribulation and the Atherton Tablelands nearby backpackers are spoilt for choice.

-Such are the wide array of choices it could be a long time before you see other parts of this amazing continent.
+Such is the vast array of choices it could be a long time before you see other parts of this fantastic continent.

 But we are guessing you wouldn’t have it any other way.